Skip to Content

 If you have to embark or disembark in ports far from you it can mean that you have extra expenses to pay.
 This may include a flight at one end of the cruise and possible hotel stays.

 When cruising from Newcastle I decided to fly up the night before and stay in a hotel.
-I’d always recommend getting to the cruise port the day before your cruise in order to reduce the risk of any last-minute disasters.
+I’d always recommend getting to the cruise port the day before your cruise to reduce the risk of any last-minute disasters.

 It is possible to find a cheap one-way flight by looking at budget airlines but it is much easier to do this in advance.